OPEN DOORS WORKERS PRAY, SUPPORT SURVIVORS OF CAMEROON BOMB ATTACKS

 The first attack took place on July 22.
 Two female bombers blew themselves up at exactly the same time in two separate areas of Maroua.
 One explosion occurred in the middle of the market and the other close to the densely populated neighborhood of Quartier Barmaré.
 Initial media reports indicated a death toll of at least 13, but by the end of the day, workers stated that at least 20 people had died.
 Then, on July 25, a girl, around 12 years old, detonated a bomb at an area called Pont Vert and killed 19 more people.

-Though it has not formally claimed responsibility, it is assumed the extremist group Boko Haram is behind the attacks.
+Though it has not formally claimed responsibility, it is assumed the extremist group an extremist group that is located primarily in Northern Nigeria is behind the attacks.
 The group has been fighting to establish an Islamic state in Nigeria.
 Their insurgency, which gained momentum in 2009, peaked in late 2014 with the declaration of a caliphate around Gwoza in Adamawa state in northeastern Nigeria.
 It has killed an estimated 12,500 Christians in Nigeria alone and has displaced as many as 500,000 Christians.
 The violence has spread across Nigeria’s borders to Cameroon, Chad and Niger, prompting the formation of a regional force to fight the extremists.

 Open Doors workers visited Maroua a few days after the blasts to witness the devastation they caused.
 The pictures the team sent back showed broken walls and gaping roofs.